akoidan/node-db-migration/README.md

 [![NPM](https://nodei.co/npm/node-db-migration.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/node-db-migration/)

 Source control for your database.
 This is the dummies and simplest package that allows you to automatically install new migrations on your database.
-Just write your migration scripts in bare sql and this script will do the rest of magic for you!
+Just write your migration scripts in bare sql and this package will do the rest of magic for you!

 ## What this package does is:
  - creates a database table `migrations` (you can configure it with `migrationTable`) that keeps a track on all migration scripts